Inspiration and Insights Highlight the

 Silurian president Michael Serrill moderated the event and Joe Berger, our First Vice President and editor of Silurian News (which includes a full list of award winners and more, and is available on this website), invited guests to become Silurians Press Club members.
 An application can be found in the “Join Us!” section.

-This was our final event until September 22, when we plan to return—at long last—to the National Arts Club for an in-person luncheon.
+This was our final event until September 22, when we meet again on Zoom.
 We hope to see you there.